- Getting Started

 AntreaIPAM Pods' traffic will not be routed by local Node’s network stack.

-destination MAC is rewritten to the Pod’s MAC address.
+after the destination MAC is rewritten to the Pod’s MAC address.
 This includes

 Requirements for this Feature